Central America Migration Crisis - Facts and How to Help

 Based on a model developed in Harlem, New York, in the late 1970s, CRS’ YouthBuild project provides concrete opportunities for employment, education and leadership to young people, ages 16 to 25, who are out of school or unemployed.

-Poverty in Central America is one of the main "push factors" that forces people in Guatemala, Honduras and El Salvador to leave their countries.
+Poverty is one of the main "push factors" that forces people in Guatemala, Honduras and El Salvador to leave their countries.
 What we're doing to encourage people to stay:

 - We provide “cash‐for‐work” opportunities as a source of income.

 - Because families depend on livestock and crops to earn an income, we host livestock and seed fairs to help families get the resources they need to earn a living.
 We’re also providing vaccination services and veterinary care for their animals.

 Erratic rainfall patterns, rising temperatures and recurrent drought are threatening the livelihoods of farmers in Central America who depend on seasonal rainfall.
 At the same time, an estimated 80% of farmland in the region suffers from soil degradation.
 Only by working with farmers to revitalize their land and adapt to the region’s increasingly extreme and variable climate can we help cultivate a prosperous future for rural communities.

 Here’s what we’re doing to alleviate drought in Central America:

 - CRS’ Water‐Smart Agriculture project is working with some 3,000 farmers in the region to revitalize agricultural production, create resilience to drought, and restore soil and water resources.